Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 - Next to your profile icon, click the magnifying glass at the top right corner of the screen.

-- Type a channel name into the search bar and tap the appropriate result when it pops up.
+- Type your desired keywords into the search bar and tap the appropriate result when it pops up.

-- Scroll down past the first few results – the icon that takes you to the channel, latest posts from the channel, and regular, horizontal videos – until you see the Shorts beta shelf.
+- Scroll down past the first few results — the regular, horizontal videos — until you see the Shorts shelf.
+Here you'll find Shorts related to your search term.

-When we search for vidIQ, a shelf filled with vidIQ Shorts appears in the results.
-This contains some Shorts we’ve posted as well as those from other creators who talk about vidIQ.
+When we search for vidIQ, a shelf filled with Shorts called "Latest Shorts from vidIQ" appears in the results.
+This may contain Shorts we’ve posted as well as those from other creators who talk about vidIQ.
+So just by posting Shorts, you've created one more way for viewers to find your channel.

 2. Accept That Views, Not Subscribers, Are the Immediate Benefit of Creating Shorts